 While you can disable checkout using code, it can easily get tricky and cause your site to break.
 Another way you could technically disable checkout for individual products is by using the External / Affiliate Product option available in default WooCommerce.
 This feature was built to enable store owners to showcase products on their site that customers will have to purchase on a different site.
 For instance, you can promote an Amazon product on your website but to purchase the product customers have to go to the Amazon product page.

 While this feature can be modified to allow you to disable the checkout page, that’s not what it was created for.
 It could also easily break your product variations which would require troubleshooting.
+That's why a WooCommerce disable checkout plugin isn't necessarily the best solution.

-The best way to temporarily disable checkout or turn off orders for a product is to
+The best way to temporarily disable checkout or turn off orders for a product is to:

 - Remove the price of the product, which in turn removes the add to cart button